baylibre-acme/libsigrok/README.md

 sudo apt update
 sudo apt install sigrok-cli
 ```
-This should trigger installation of a libsigrok-iio package.
+This should trigger installation of a libsigrok_iio package.

 Running sigrok-cli should show the generic-iio package :
 ```